FOX 29 News Philadelphia | WTXF

 -

-Terminally ill man denied disability, fighting for home
+Terminally ill, denied disability, fighting for home

 -